-There's the obvious metaphor of masks, which represents how women often hid their true intentions.
+There's the obvious metaphor of masks, which represents how women often hide their true intentions.
 Not in the sense that they're inherently devious or corruptive, as traditional lore from virtually all cultures have tried to claim.
-But in the sense that, so long as women's livelihoods has been shaped by their ability to curry and maintain favor with the men around them, women have had to swallow their hurt, passion, anger, and desires and channel them into other forms of expression.
+But in the sense that, so long as women's livelihoods has been shaped by their ability to curry and maintain favor with the men around them, women have consequently had to swallow their hurt, passion, anger, and desires and channel them into other forms of expression.
 For Mieko, that happens to be feigning modesty while manipulating people and events behind the scenes.
-But beyond the obvious metaphor, I appreciate how Fumiko Enchi uses the meanings of Noh theatre masks to raise common stereotypes and ideals of women that in turn shape how readers characterize Mieko and Yasuko.
+But beyond the obvious metaphor, I appreciate how Fumiko Enchi uses the meanings of Noh theatre masks to bring attention to common stereotypes and ideals of women which in turn shape how readers characterize Mieko and Yasuko.
 The first part of the novel is titled after "Ryō no Onna", a Noh mask that represents the vengeful spirit of an older woman tormented by unrequited love.
-The second part "Masugami" is named after the mask of a beautiful young madwoman, which could refer to Yasuko but probably more clearly references a different character whom I won't mention.
+The second part "Masugami" is named after the mask of a beautiful young madwoman, which could refer to Yasuko but probably more directly references a different character whom I won't mention.
 And then the third and last part is titled "Fukai", the mask of an older woman with a deep, unsearchable heart.
 Again, Mieko.

 This novel is so smart.
 It opens with Ibuki and Mikame, and most of the passages are written from their perspectives so it's so easy to only notice what they notice, especially as it concerns Yasuko and Mieko.
 I admit, I fell for it and was blindsided when I realized what the two women are really up to.
 But even after the deed is done in the book, I still have so many questions.
 Is Yasuko as desperate to get away from Mieko as she claims?
 At what point does she change her mind, and is this her own decision or yet another effect of Mieko's covert influence?
 Is she only pretending to be a damsel in distress in order to distract the men and inflate their egos?
 If Mieko is motivated by vengeance, how does it serve her to trick one of the men into [redacted]?
 Neither Ibuki nor Mikame did anything to her, so how does this deception function as revenge?
 Or will any man do, so long as she can use him for her own purposes?
 And if Mieko is so bitter about how her late husband treated her, wouldn't it make more sense for her to act out that bitterness by ending the Togano family name rather than scheming to prolong it?
 Or is it less about the Togano name and more about ensuring that evidence of her rebellion against her husband lives on after her?